 Pilates strengthens the abdominal and other muscles through a combination of precise movement and controlled breathing.
 Teachers recommend these classes for people of any age, even if you have lost strength through inactivity, illness, or injury.
 Pilates can also be challenging enough for dancers and athletes.

-A number of studies have looked at whether Pilates is especially helpful for people with chronic low back pain; an overview concluded that it helped, but not more than other forms of exercise.
-In my case, I acquired impressive abs after several months of twice-a-week classes, but still had my chronic neck and shoulder pain.
+Many studies have looked at whether Pilates is especially helpful for people with chronic low back pain.
+An overview concluded that it helped but not more than other forms of exercise.
+A 2020 meta-analysis concluded that Pilates was helpful for people who have become afraid of exercise because of chronic low back pain.

-Feldenkrais.
 Moshe Feldenkrais, an electrical engineer and physicist, suffered multiple knee injuries that made him unable to walk.
-He unsuccessfully tried many treatment before he experimented on his own, performing minute variations in his movements that led to his recovery and unique body of exercises.
+His doctors wanted to operate, but he decided instead to experiment on his own, performing minute variations in his movements that led to his recovery and unique body of exercises.
 You can opt for private sessions with a teacher or work in a class, mostly on the floor.

 Although the studies are small and can’t be considered conclusive, some research supports Feldenkrais for Parkinson’s, neck pain, osteoarthritis, improving balance in seniors, and increasing body acceptance in people with eating disorders.

 Alexander had his students work in front of a mirror, observing themselves as they went through the motions of sitting, standing, and lying while maintaining the best position of the head, neck, and spine.
 You might also receive one-on-one treatment lying on a table or sitting in a chair.
-The teacher will give you specific instructions on improving your posture.
+The teacher will give you specific instructions to improve your posture.

-NIA.
 These cardio-dance sessions, created by a San Francisco team in 1983, combine 52 simple moves from the world of modern dance and martial arts.
-Dance barefoot to music from around the world, and adapt the moves to your ability.
+Dance barefoot to music from around the world and adapt the moves to your ability.
 You’ll dance behind the teacher, following her, or students may dance with each other, in partners or as a group.
-I find it a fun, mild workout that also strengthens the arms.
+It’s a fun, mild workout that also strengthens your arms if they’re weak.